r0hanSH/r0hanSH.github.io/posts/InCTF-and-VMware-CTF.md

 hello:1000:aad3b435b51404eeaad3b435b51404ee:a0ce834dafdfabf08cc996ba5a6bba31:::
 ```

 Decrypting the NTLM hash of user "hello" gives zip password "inctfiseasy".
-After unzipping the file.zip, we got another file named "hex" which also contains plain ASCII text with starting content "474946383961" and that's the file signature for a GIF file
+After unzipping the file.zip, we got another file named "hex" which also contains plain ASCII text with starting content "474946383961" and that's the file signature of a GIF file.

 ```
 localhost@r0hanSH:~$ xxd -r -p hex > flag.gif
 ```

-The speed of gif was very high, so I opened it in GIMP and see individual images and came across this.
+The speed of gif was very high, so I opened it in GIMP and see individual layers and came across this.

 ![Branching](https://raw.githubusercontent.com/r0hanSH/r0hanSH.github.io/master/images/InCTF-VMware-CTF/first-part-of-flag.png)